 Stick to gentle chemical exfoliators which include Alpha-Hydroxy Acids in the ingredients.
 These are much better than gritty (or physical) scrubs which can dry out your skin and cause tiny tears in the skin’s surface.

-This is a naturally occurring alpha-hydroxy acid that will gently and effectively exfoliate your skin.
+Our Daily Face Wash includes Lactic Acid, a naturally occurring alpha-hydroxy acid that will gently and effectively exfoliate your skin.
 And it’s gentle enough that you can use it every day without irritation – even if you have sensitive skin.

 So if you want glowing, healthy looking skin check out – A Man’s Guide to Exfoliation: FAQ's – where we answer all your questions.